 If you share custody of your child, and they only live with you part-time, you will need to figure out if you have shared custody.

-You are not eligible for CCB and should not apply if your child lives with you less than 40% of the time.
+You are not eligible for CCB payments and should not apply if your child lives with you less than 40% of the time.

-2. Canadian residency status
+2. Canadian Residency Status

-For tax purposes, you must be a Canadian resident to apply for CCB.
+For tax purposes, you must be a Canadian resident to apply for the CCB.
 You and your spouse or common-law partner may also be eligible if you are a:

 - Canadian citizen